Special Needs Planning in Austin, Texas

 Moreover, Medicaid and other public benefits programs will not pay for everything your child might need.
 A Special Needs Trust can pay for items not provided by government assistance and other resources.
 But not all special needs trusts are the same.
 Some require any unused assets in the trust to be paid back to the government upon the death of the beneficiary.
 This is commonly referred to as a "payback provision."
 These "pay-back provisions" are necessary in certain types of special needs trusts.

-Step Seven: Coordinate your Retirement Account and Life Insurance Beneficiary Designations
+Step Six: Coordinate your Retirement Account and Life Insurance Beneficiary Designations

 If you name a special needs child as the beneficiary of your retirement account or life insurance, you will probably disqualify them from the government benefits.
 There are ways to ensure your special needs child is able to receive the benefits of your retirement accounts without disqualifying them via a Retirement Benefits Trust that includes Special Needs language.
 This is a complex area of the law which requires professional advice; however, you could turn your retirement account into a lifetime legacy for the benefit of your family.